red-blox/Util/docs/ratelimit.md

 ```

 ::: tip
-The limit is exclusive, use the maximum amount of calls you want to allow as the limit.
+The limit is inclusive, use the maximum amount of calls you want to allow as the limit.
 :::

 Ratelimits can also be used without keys.